Steve Feinberg: Early political involvement

-Feinberg is a major Republican donor.
+Feinberg is a major Republican Party donor.
 In 2016, he served on the Trump Economic Advisory Council during Donald Trump's presidential campaign, donated nearly $1.5 million to pro-Trump PACs, and co-hosted a $50,000-per-person fundraising dinner for Trump and the Republican National Committee.

 In February 2017, the New York Times reported that President Trump would give Feinberg a role in the White House review of US intelligence agencies.
 On May 11, 2018, Trump named Feinberg to head the President's Intelligence Advisory Board.

-Feinberg and his spouse, Gisela (née Sanchez), contributed $715,600 to Donald Trump's 2020 presidential campaign.
+Feinberg and his wife, Gisela (née Sanchez), contributed $715,600 to Donald Trump's 2020 presidential campaign.

 He is a member of The Business Council in Washington, D.C., an association of chief executive officers who meet several times a year for policy discussions.

 United States deputy secretary of defense

 On December 22, 2024, President-elect Donald Trump announced the nomination of Feinberg to serve as the United States deputy secretary of defense.

 Several Democratic senators including Elizabeth Warren expressed concerns over his past experience and possible conflicts of interest between his company Cerberus Capital Management and the United States Department of Defense.

 On February 25, 2025, during his confirmation hearing, Feinberg declined to acknowledge that Russia had invaded Ukraine, a common stance among prominent Republicans of the day.
 He also expressed support for large-scale firings within the Defense Department.

 On March 14, 2025, Feinberg was confirmed by the United States Senate with a 59–40 vote.
 He was sworn in as the 36th United States Deputy Secretary of Defense on March 17, 2025.
+Feinberg filed paperwork saying he divested from Cerberus, but the paperwork included a clause showing he retains a financial relationship with the firm.

+Under Feinberg's leadership, Pentagon officials have been directed to make unprecedented equity investments in private companies, including foreign entities.
+One key mechanism for doing so is funding through the Department's Office of Strategic Capital, led by Feinberg ally and former Cerberus executive David Lorch.
+The legality of these mechanisms has been under dispute within the Trump administration and among lawmakers.

+Feinberg has also sought to receive proprietary information from contractors and companies as a condition of receiving federal funding, raising concerns about data privacy, cybersecurity, and government overreach.
+In September 2026, U.S. Secretary of Commerce Howard Lutnick was tapped to review Pentagon deals with Cerberus-linked companies in response to concerns about conflicts of interest from Feinberg and his deputies.

+As of August 2026, Feinberg was also tapped to play a key role in restocking dwindling U.S. munition supply.

 Personal life

-As of March 2025, his net worth is US$5 billion.
+Bloomberg reported his net worth in July 2026 as US$4.5 billion.
 He splits time between his homes on Manhattan's Upper East Side and Greenwich, Connecticut, with his wife.